 Honeynut squash is a variety of squash that has been around for less than 10 years.
 I just noticed it popping up at most farm stands and grocery stores in my area this past summer.

 It looks like a small butternut squash, since it has the same shape.
 The squash is a darker color and less than half the size of butternut squash.

 Honeynut squash was bred by researchers at Cornell specifically be a smaller and better tasting alternative to butternut squash.
 And it succeeded on all counts!

 This works great for my family because my husband loves butternut squash.
-And while rest of the us don’t hate butternut squash, we don’t want to eat it as often as he does.
+And while rest of the us don’t hate it, we don’t want to eat it as often as he does.

-Butternut squash are difficult to peel and large size means we have more squash than the family will eat.
+It is difficult to peel and the large size means we have more squash than the family will eat.
 So an alternative that is easier to peel, cooks faster and is sweeter is ideal!

 Everyone in the family agrees that the honeynut squash really does taste sweeter!
 It is also more nutritious, with more nutrients and beta carotene packed into its small size.

 My immediate thought when I saw honeynut squash at our local farm stand was, of course, “This will fit perfectly in my air fryer!“.
 I love to use my air fryer for squash as you can see in recipes like these for air fryer delicata squash and air fryer acorn squash.

 But while those recipes involve dicing and roasting the squash the honeynut squash is so small I can just cut it in half, scoop out the seeds and roast it.